 It might seem that we should work with the binarized image based on the red threshold, which contains the clearest image of the nucleus among the three binarized images.
 However, note that each threshold was successful in eliminating some of the non-nuclear parts of the image.
 For example, the white regions in the top left of both binarized images in the figure above was eliminated by the binarized image based on the blue threshold, which initially did not seem helpful.

 This insight gives us an idea: if each of the three binarized images based on thresholding a single color channel was successful at excluding some part of the image, then let us produce a fourth image in which a pixel is colored white only if it is white in all three binarized images, and a pixel is colored black if it is black in any of the three binarized images.
 In the following tutorial, we will build an R pipeline that implements this approach to produce binarized WBC nuclei for all our blood cell images.

 Successful segmentation is subject to parameters

 If you followed the above tutorial, then you may be tempted to celebrate, since it seems that we have resolved our first main objective of identifying WBCs.
 Indeed, if we segment all of the images in the dataset via the same process, then we typically obtain a nice result, as indicated in the figure below for the sample monocyte and lymphocyte images presented in the introduction.
-Even though these images have been binarized, the large irregular shape of the monocyte nucleus and the small round shape of the lymphocyte nucleus are still visible.

-This is not to say that our segmentation pipeline is perfect.
+At the same time, no segmentation pipeline is perfect.
 The figure below illustrates that for a few images in our dataset, we may not correctly segment the entire nucleus.